10 Untold Truths About Trading

-But there are a handful of other great educators out there if you know what to look for.
+But there is a handful of other great educators out there if you know what to look for.
 Just be wary of their motivations.
-Look for educators that have a rapport with the community, like Akil Stokes and Jason Graystone, Rayner Teo, SMB Capital and their like.
+Look for educators that have a rapport with the community, like Akil Stokes and Jason Graystone, Rayner Teo, SMB Capital and the like.

-If you are in need of a trading mentor and you aren’t sure how to go about finding one then my article How To Find A Trading Mentor might help give you some ideas.
+If you are in need of a trading mentor and aren’t sure how to go about finding one, then my article How To Find A Trading Mentor might help give you some ideas.

 8. Signal Services & Trading Bots Don’t Work

 This one should go without saying, but it’s probably important to mention given its notoriety.

 If you see an ad for a trading system or a signal service that offers either a set return (ie. a set $ return per day, or a set % return per year), then don’t even think about clicking on it.

 You will lose your money at best, and never achieve financial independence at worst.